LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - fixed missing 'aha' sound effect in Lara's Home
 - fixed missing zipline sound effect in Home Sweet Home
 - fixed the shotgun sound at the end of the shower cutscene in Home Sweet Home being cut off when the credits start
-- fixed missing door sound effects in Lara's Home, Bartoli's Hideout, Opera House, Living Quarters, Catacombs of the Talion, Ice Palace, Home Sweet Home, Fool's Gold, Kingdom and Nightmare in Vegas
+- fixed missing door sound effects in Lara's Home, Bartoli's Hideout, Opera House, Diving Area, Living Quarters, Catacombs of the Talion, Ice Palace, Temple of Xian, Dragon's Lair, Home Sweet Home, Fool's Gold, Kingdom and Nightmare in Vegas
+- fixed delayed door sound effects in The Great Wall and Temple of Xian

 ## Mods
 - added developer console (accessible with `/`, see [COMMANDS.md](COMMANDS.md) for details)